 - Marco Fonnesu (with many thanks for the beta testing and improvements suggested)

 - Alessio Colopardi (beta testing, translation in Italian language)

 - Spectrum Adventurer (beta testing)

 - André Luna Leão

-- Kweepa (thanks for suggesting many improvements to the English language used in the game)
+- Kweepa (thanks for suggesting many improvements suggested to the English language)